 - No Fault “does not require” a victim injured in a car accident “to provide a precise medical diagnosis, as this would not constitute ‘ordinary language.’”

 Victims who have been injured in a car accident and suffered closed-head injuries or mild traumatic brain injury (TBI), a more common problem is that important symptoms are often not documented early in medical records or reported to doctors, so payment for medical services can be later denied or refused.

 For instance, if a victim who was injured in a car accident and has symptoms like headaches, dizziness, light-headedness, tinnitus (ringing in the ears), blurred vision, short-term memory loss, jarred concentration or emotional changes; these symptoms might not be reported to doctors, because the victim dismisses them as minor concerns.
 But when these TBI symptoms become far more evident, such as when the masking effects of pain medications for accompanying physical injuries later stops, or when someone tries to return to a job that highlights underlying problems with short-term memory or concentration that were not as evident when the injured person was still off of work, it can be too late to get the medical treatment paid by the insurance company.

-What seems like minor personal injuries or insignificant pain from a car accident can sometimes have devastating or fatal consequences.
+What seems like minor or insignificant pain from crash can sometimes have devastating or fatal consequences.
 Victims should seek medical attention immediately if they have been struck the head or lost consciousness.
 They should seek diagnostic testing for the brain to rule out bleeding as soon as possible.
 Back and neck pain, and other areas where victims are experiencing pain from an injury must be documented as soon as possible, as well.
 A “minor” backache may be a ruptured spinal disk and extruded disk material that can cause paralysis.

 Your health and well-being are too important.
 Please, if you or a loved has been injured in a car accident, be sure to seek medical care and treatment as soon as possible.